jimfcarroll/gst-breakout/README.md

-# NOTE: This project was moved into the jimfcarroll/utilities project.
-It's not packaged up in a jar and used in the java side automatically.
+# NOTE: This project was moved into the jimfcarroll/utilities sub-project.
+It's now packaged up in a jar and used from the java side automatically.

 ## GStreamer plugin - Breakout